bullmoose20/Quickstart/README.md

 - Use the Quickstart system tray icon to toggle it on or off (no restart required).

-Quickstart will run on port 7171 by default, this can be amended in one of three ways:
+Quickstart runs on port 7171 by default.
+You can change it in one of three ways:

 - Add `--port=XXXX` to your Run Command, for example: `python quickstart.py --port=1234`